junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 ### Chapter 9: King's Cross

-**(outline: to stop Michael/Lucifer and save Cass/Heaven, Sam/Dean says yes, get dirty, take back control, sacrifice each other; Cass go to find them, try to save them again, find in King's Cross like in HP, one way to heaven/John/Mary, one way to earth/Cass, choose Cass and back)**
+**(outline: to stop Michael/Lucifer and save Cass/Heaven, Sam/Dean says yes, get dirty, take back control, sacrifice each other, explodes and kills M/L (in heaven), purifies angels in heaven; Cass go to find them, try to save them again, find in King's Cross like in HP, one way to heaven/John/Mary, one way to earth/Cass, choose Cass and back)**

 #### draft notes